 Applicants are strongly encouraged to secure funding for their PhD studies.
 There are a range of different funding sources available, each with their own eligibility conditions.
 The main sources of funding are listed below for prospective applicants to view.
 We recommend that applicants begin planning funding applications well in advance of the deadlines, and familiarise themselves with the specific requirements of the funder.
 Some funders will require an offer of acceptance on the PhD programme from the University of Edinburgh in advance.
-Securing this offer can take some time, as it involves writing a proposal that meets our required standards and finding suitable supervisors (See ‘How to apply’).
-Applicants should leave at least one month for this.
+Securing this offer can take some time, as it involves writing a proposal that meets our required standards and discussing the proposal with suitable supervisors (See ‘How to apply’).
+Applicants should leave at least one month for this, ideally more.

 In addition, all of the major funding applications are highly competitive and being successful requires a finely honed and carefully thought through proposal.
 This takes time to produce.

-Interested applicants are strongly advised to contact potential supervisors and the PhD in International Development Postgraduate Advisor, Andrew Bowman about suitability for the awards in advance of any applications.
+Interested applicants are strongly advised to contact potential supervisors and the PhD in International Development Postgraduate Advisor, Dr Jamie Cross, about suitability for the awards in advance of any applications.

 ESRC Studentship, open competition:

 The PhD in International Development is eligible for studentships funded by the Economic and Social Research Council (ESRC).
 The application process for ESRC awards has a number of stages and deadlines.
 Deadlines have yet to be accounced for the 2019/20 competition, but will fall over December/January.

-This is just an overview of the application process, for full details and guidance notes please see the Scottish Graduate School of Social Science (SGSSS) website, which will be updated in due course: https://www.socsciscotland.ac.uk/studentships
+For full details and guidance notes please see the Scottish Graduate School of Social Science (SGSSS) website, which will be updated in due course: https://www.socsciscotland.ac.uk/studentships